MSLNZ/msl-package-manager/docs/api_usage.rst

    msl-package-manager 1.4.0   Install, uninstall, update, list and create MSL packages msl-qt              0.1.0   Custom Qt components for the user interface

-Get a dictionary of all the MSL packages that are installed
+Get a dictionary of all MSL packages that are installed

 .. code-block:: python